Careers in Eye Care

 The designation generally refers to any non-doctor who works with patients in eye care, certified or not.

-An ophthalmic assistant my be certified or not.
+An ophthalmic assistant may be certified or not.
 A certified assistant uses the designation "COA".
 An assistant who works for an ophthalmologist is eligible to take the certification exam after one year of continuous work experience.
 A graduate of a COA school is eligible to take the exam without any work experience outside of the school curriculum.
+Search ophthalmic assistant jobs here.

 An OMP usually does not claim to be a technician unless he/she is certified.
 A certified ophthalmic technician uses the designation "COT".
 A COA is eligible to take the COT certification exam after one year of work as a COA.
 A graduate of a COT school is eligible to take the exam without any work experience outside of the school curriculum.